 You’ll typically see sulfates listed as Sodium Lauryl Sulfate (SLS) or Sodium Laureth Sulfate (SLES).

 Like water and oil, silicone is a base agent in many skincare and cosmetic products.
 It can provide a silky-smooth finish to some products, which feels great in the moment.
 Silicone is also a key ingredient in many “water- or sweat-resistant” sunscreen products, for its ability to repel water.
 But unlike the other two, it is a known comedogenic ingredient, meaning it can clog the pores.
 For as effective as it is at keeping bad stuff out of your skin, it’s just as good at trapping things inside of it, too.
 (Not to mention, it also blocks good ingredients from being absorbed, so it’s pointless to apply anything over top a silicone-based hydrator or sunscreen.)
 Most brands that use silicone do so because of its low cost—hence why it’s a good indicator of their choosing quantity over quality.

 You can spot a silicone by looking for any ingredients with the following suffixes: -cones, -silanes, -siloxanes, and -conols.

-Featured: Cardon's Complete Skincare Set Paraben-free, Sulfate-free, Silicone-free.
+Featured: Cardon's Essentials Skincare Set Paraben-free, Sulfate-free, Silicone-free.
 Made 100% cruelty-free.